-Except for the Observed, Reactive, and Re-inactive, and Re-NBA regions and the Post-observed PLI region, these regions essentially encompass the IEEE 1364 reference model for simulation, with exactly the same level of determinism.
+Except for the Observed, Reactive, and Re-inactive and the Post-observed PLI region, these The Pre-active, Active, Inactive, Pre-NBA, NBA, Post-NBA, Pre-postponed and Postponed regions essentially encompass the IEEE 1364 reference model for simulation, with exactly the same level of determinism.
 In other words, legacy Verilog code shall continue to run correctly without modification within the new mechanism.
 The Postponed region is where the monitoring of signals, and other similar events, takes place.
 No new value changes are allowed to happen in the time slot once the Postponed region is reached.